-OEMs choose a system on module (SOM) over “chip down” design for their devices to reduce the component management burden and save on time, money and time to market.
+OEMs choose a system on module (SOM) over “chip down” design for their devices to reduce the component management burden, save money and reduce time to market.
 And that’s just in the early stages of development.

 Several advantages to the SOM-based build also emerge later in the product lifecycle, such as an easier-to-manage bill of materials (BOM) and decreased maintenance costs to keep in-field devices operational.
 But to fully realize these benefits, OEMs must plan for the later stages of the product lifecycle in collaboration with their SOM providers, well in advance of the product’s actual end of life (EOL).
 How does an OEM ensure they’re ready to close the loop on one product’s lifecycle while it likely prepares for the beginning of new products’ cycles?
 Here are 4 tips for working with both internal teams and supply chain partners to best handle the challenges of EOL and component obsolescence.